nguyenvanxuanvu/nguyenvanxuanvu.github.io/content/posts/system-design-10k-tps.md

 ![](/posts/complete.png)

 This is my proposed complete design for system:
-  - Use load blancer between two layer: Client and Web server
+  - Use load balancer between two layer: Client and Web server
   - Use CDN distribute servers
   - Use memory caching for web server